Skip to main content

 note

-The produceDistributableFramework() is only a convenience function that enables the enableSwiftLibraryEvolution and noClangModuleBreadcrumbsInStaticFrameworks properties (explained below).
+The produceDistributableFramework() is only a convenience function that enables the enableSwiftLibraryEvolution, noClangModuleBreadcrumbsInStaticFrameworks and enableRelativeSourcePathsInDebugSymbols properties (explained below).

 Swift Library Evolution